World leaders pledge billions for virus vaccine research

 They said that many of the programs being discussed at the conference were already funded by the U.S.

-Sylvie Corbet in Paris, and Matthew Lee in Washington, contributed to this report.
+Sylvie Corbet in Paris, Jamey Keaten in Geneva and Matthew Lee in Washington, contributed to this report.

 Follow AP pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak